 Know Your WP Stuff

-Before you start managing your content on WordPress, it’s best to get acquainted with some of the main terms and concepts this platform uses.
-It’s especially important to know which post type to use when publishing a piece of content.
+Before you start managing your content on WordPress, getting acquainted with some of the main terms and concepts this platform uses is best.
+It’s essential to know which post type to use when publishing content.
 WP sometimes uses a term that means something different in other contexts.

 The first unit of content is the almighty post.
-While this concept is somewhat intuitive in blogging and publishing content, a post is basically a building block of WordPress.
-It’s a piece of content that’s going to be published on your Blog Posts page.
+While this concept is somewhat intuitive in blogging and publishing content, a post is a building block of WordPress.
+It’s a piece of content that will be published on your Blog Posts page.

 Unlike other blogging platforms, blog posts are sometimes not automatically presented on your home page.
-You actually have to set up a designated blog posts page where your posts go (this is usually done automatically).
-Then set up the location of this page in your theme customization dashboard.
+You have to set up a designated blog posts page where your posts go (this is usually done automatically).
+Then, set up the location of this page in your theme customization dashboard.

 WordPress Themes